edumeet/edumeet-client/README.md

 $ yarn install
 $ yarn start
 ```

-To debug in browser console you can read the store like so:
-`document.getElementById('edumeet')._reactRootContainer.current.memoizedState.element.props.children[1].props.store.getState()`

-You can read the mediaservice like so:
-`const mediaService = document.getElementById('edumeet')._reactRootContainer.current.memoizedState.element.props.children[1].props.children.props.children.props.children.props.children.props.value.mediaService`

 To run the service you need to have Node.js version 18 or higher installed.